 [UPDATED] IS THERE ANY PARTICULAR TIME SENSITIVITY RELATED TO THE PROJECTS?

 Generally, due to the significant need for affordable housing, and the social and financial costs related to assisting those who find themselves homeless due to unaffordability, there is a time sensitivity for all affordable housing projects.

 Specific to these projects, all of the proposals are reliant to some extent on senior government funding to meet capital and, in some cases, operating costs.
 On May 27 2020, BC Housing issued a request for proposals for its Community Housing Fund, which is providing $1.9 billion over 10 years to facilitate the development of new affordable housing.
-The submission deadline for projects is January 15, 2021.
+The next submission deadline for projects is January 15, 2021.
 It is the objective of the City to support the submission a project on the Fenton Street site (Queensborough) before this deadline.